Romani20/resource-generator/README.md

         - pandas
         - spacy
         - spacy_wordnet
-- Run the file called nlp_treshhold to get the spacy training model
+- Run the file called nlp_treshhold.py to get the spacy training model
 - Download DB Browser for SQLite app compatible with your device using this link: https://sqlitebrowser.org/dl/

 # To run the project